spapadopoulos/PUI2016_sp4356/HW2_sp4356/README.md

 # Assignement 2

-Script **get_bus_info_sp4356.py** ask for the same inputs as above, plus the output file name.
+Script **get_bus_info_sp4356.py** asks the user for the same inputs as above, plus the output file name.
 Outputs the bus's current location, the next stop and the proximity to the stop.

 # Assignement 3